Japanese cypress, also known as “hinoki”, is in the cypress family and grows naturally in Japan and parts of Taiwan.

 Therefore, Hinoki wood buildings and bath products have been attracting people with durability, antibacterial, and consistent relaxation effects.

 Hinoki cypress has energetic, refreshing, calming, and relaxing power in its aroma.

 Also, smelling alpha-Pinene, a scent component contained in Hinoki cypress, leads to parasympathetic nervous system dominance which works for feeling relaxation.

 *The study concludes that touching hinoki calms prefrontal cortex activity and increases parasympathetic nervous activity.

-The Strength and Durability Of Hinoki Cypress
+The Durability Of Hinoki Cypress

 Horyuji Temple is the oldest wooden building in the world. the reason why the Horyuji temple has remained for such a long time is because of the Hinoki cypress.
 Indeed, all of the many historical structures that remain in Nara are also made of the Hinoki cypress.

 The Hinoki cypress is called “the king of wood” in Japan.
 Examining the bending and compression strength of the Hinoki cypress, the strength increases after processed and reaches its peak about 200 years later.
 After that, the strength gradually decreases, however, the strength after felling is maintained even after 1200 years.

 Humidity Control / Dehumidification Effect